KhartesViewer/khartes/README.md

 After you have created a fragment to fit a particular sheet, you might wonder if you can copy the fragment, and shift that copy to overlay a nearby sheet, so you don't need to create a new fragment from scratch.

 This is possible in khartes; it is all done in the Fragments tab in the Control Area.

 You may have already noticed the `Copy` button at the top of the Fragments tab.
-If you press this button, khartes will create a copy of the current active fragment (the one highlighted in beige or slate gray).
+If you press this button, khartes will create a copy of the currently active fragment (the one highlighted in beige or slate gray).

 Once the copy is created, you can change its color, and its name,